Takashima Shūhan: Early life

 Takashima was the son of one of the senior administrators of Nagasaki and head of the Nagasaki Kaisho, the shogunate's official trade representative with the Dutch trading post at Dejima.

-He was from the Takashima clan, a samurai clan descended from the Sasaki clan.
+The Takashima family was regarded as one of the four leading families in Nagasaki, and for generations they held administrative power in the town as town elders.
+The Takashima clan claimed descent as a cadet branch of the Sasaki clan.